codedance/jquery.AreYouSure/README.md

 ======

 *Are-you-sure* (```jquery.are-you-sure.js```) is simple light-weight "dirty forms" JQuery Plugin for modern browsers.
-It helps prevent users from loosing unsaved form changes.
+It helps prevent users from losing unsaved form changes.

 It's simple to use.
 Just add the following line to your page's ready